-Michele Carroll is president and founder of Carrollco Marketing Services (www.carrollcomarketing.com), which helps service and software companies grow in international markets.
-She leads the SF Bay Area’s non-profit Council of Supply Chain Management Professionals (www.cscmpsfrt.org) is a past president of Women in Logistics and Advisor to several Centers for International Trade Development.
-An MDUUC member since 1995, Michele is a writer, reader, lover of gardening and entertaining, lives in Walnut Creek and has 2 daughters in college.
-Michele earned a Masters in International Business from the University of South Carolina and Bachelor of Arts from Furman University.BoardVicePresident@mduuc.org
+Michele Carroll has been a leader in international businesses for decades, managing change, growth and helping teams to become their best.
+She runs the marketing company she founded in 1993, Carrollco Marketing Services, and leads the SF Bay Area’s non-profit Council of Supply Chain Management Professionals.
+An MDUUC member since 1995, Michele is a writer, cook, lover of gardening and entertaining, and has daughters in college and Law School.
+She earned a Masters in International Business from the University of South Carolina and Bachelor of Arts from Furman University.
+BoardPresident@mduuc.org

 DAVID STANLEY, TREASURER

 David Stanley is the Treasurer for MDUUC.
 David and Sandy Stanley became members in 1991 after moving from Ventura where they first became members of a UU church in 1983.
 This is the third time that David has served on the MDUUC board of trustees.
 David has been a longtime RE teacher, and has taught many Our Whole Lives classes for our teens.
 He is a member of the choir and the Building & Grounds committee.
 David is a retired CPA after a career with the IRS.
 BoardTreasurer@mduuc.org

 Leslie Baxter has been a member of MDUUC since 1998.
 Leslie has worked with youth, including as a mentor in the Coming of Age program.
 She served on the Vision in Action committee in 2010, and served for six years on the Legacy and Endowment Committee before joining the Board of Trustees in 2012, where she has served as Vice President and President.
 Leslie is an attorney, and has represented the Church in several property- related matters, including the litigation which resulted in the Sanctuary leak repairs.